visit our london showroom to discuss your ideas - book your consultation

 The difference is that while an emerald cut diamond has cut corners, baguettes have unbevelled, angled corners, resulting in a rectangular shape.

-baguette vs emerald cut diamond
+Baguette vs emerald cut diamond

 What is a half moon diamond?